 • Recording: Available here.

-Seminar Three: The Wish
+Seminar Three:

-IN THE BEGINNING WAS THE WISH.
+IN THE BEGINNING WAS THE WISH

 Before we could formulate psychoanalytic theories of desire, anxiety, and drive, Freud knew we had to be careful what we wished for.
 This seminar looks to the wish, both in its psychoanalytic and revolutionary contexts, moving between the psychosocial and political questions of yearning, horizon, utopia, desire, and sex.
 On our website, you will find the syllabus with full list of readings and presenters, including Jacqueline Rose, Amber Jamilla Musser, Anna Kornbluh, Akshi Singh, and more.